-I’m not sure why I felt it with one and not the other, but I’m fairly certain both are normal.
+I’m not sure why I felt it with one and not the other, but I’ve heard both are normal.

 Luckily, it’s more of a tugging sensation than actual pain.

 I felt nauseous during both of my c-sections.
-With my first, it came and went fairly quickly.
+With my first, it came and went quickly.